Loretta Lynn: Marriage

 On January 10, 1948, 15-year-old Loretta Webb married 21-year-old Oliver Vanetta Lynn Jr. (August 27, 1926 – August 22, 1996), better known as "Doolittle", "Doo", or "Mooney".
 They had met only a month earlier.
-The Lynns left Kentucky and moved to the northwest Washington state logging community of Custer when Lynn was seven months pregnant with the first of their six children.
-The happiness and heartache of her early years of marriage would help to inspire Lynn's songwriting.
+The Lynns left Kentucky and moved to the logging community of Custer in northwest Washington when Lynn was seven months pregnant with their first child.
+The happiness and heartache of her early years of marriage helped inspire Lynn's songwriting.
 They were married for almost 50 years until his death in 1996 at age 69.
-In her 2002 autobiography, Still Woman Enough, and in an interview with CBS News the same year, she recounted how her husband cheated on her regularly and once left her while she was giving birth.
-Lynn stated she and her husband fought frequently, but that "he never hit me one time that I didn't hit him back twice."
+In her 2002 autobiography Still Woman Enough, and in an interview with CBS News the same year, she recounted how her husband cheated on her regularly and once left her while she was giving birth.
+Lynn stated that she and her husband fought frequently, but that "he never hit me one time that I didn't hit him back twice."
 Loretta said that her marriage was "one of the hardest love stories".

 In one of her autobiographies, she recalled:

 I married Doo when I wasn't but a child, and he was my life from that day on.
 But as important as my youth and upbringing was, there's something else that made me stick to Doo.
 He thought I was something special, more special than anyone else in the world, and never let me forget it.
 That belief would be hard to shove out the door.
 Doo was my security, my safety net.
 And just remember, I'm explainin', not excusin'...
 Doo was a good man and a hard worker.
 But he was an alcoholic, and it affected our marriage all the way through.

 Children

-Loretta and her husband had six children together.
+Loretta and her husband had six children.
 Their eldest daughter, Betty Sue, was born on November 26, 1948, and died of complications associated with emphysema on July 29, 2013.
-Second child and eldest son Jack Benny Lynn, born December 7, 1949, was found dead by drowning on July 24, 1984, after going missing while horse riding on his mother's Hurricane Mills ranch.
+Their second child and eldest son, Jack Benny Lynn, born December 7, 1949, was found dead by drowning on July 24, 1984, after going missing while horse riding on his mother's Hurricane Mills ranch.
 Their third and fourth children are Ernest Ray Lynn, born May 27, 1951, and Clara Marie "Cissie" Lynn, born less than a year later on April 7, 1952.
 Their youngest children, twin daughters Peggy Jean and Patsy Eileen, were born on August 6, 1964; they are named after Lynn's sister, Peggy Sue Wright, and her friend, Patsy Cline.

 Patsy's daughter and Loretta's granddaughter, Emmy Russell, auditioned for season 22 of American Idol, making the cut and earning the golden ticket to Hollywood.
-She tied for fourth place alongside Triston Harper, one week before the Finale.
+She tied for fourth place alongside Triston Harper one week before the Finale.